lookit/lookit-docs/docs/source/researchers-set-study-fields.rst

 =============================
 External
 =============================
-Will you be providing a link to a study (or study scheduling page) rather than using the Lookit experiment builder?
+Will you be providing a link to a study (or study scheduling page) rather than using the Lookit or jsPsych experiment builders?
 If so, then check this box to show the form fields that are relevant to these types of studies, such as the study/scheduling link (see :ref:`study-url`).
-Checking this box will also hide fields of this form that are only applicable for internal studies.
-Leave this box unchecked if you are building a protocol specification to be conducted inside the Lookit architecture (i.e. an 'internal' study; see `Building an Experiment`_ for more information).
+Checking this box will also hide fields of this form that are only applicable for internal Lookit/jsPsych studies.
+Leave this box unchecked if you are building an experiment to be conducted inside the CHS architecture (i.e. an 'internal' study; see `Building an Experiment`_ for more information).

 =============================
 Scheduled
 =============================
-The Lookit experiment builder doesn't have the capacity for video chat studies, so this box is greyed out unless the External box is checked.
+The internal experiment builders, Lookit and jsPsych, don't have the capacity for video chat studies, so this box is greyed out unless the External box is checked.
 If you are running an external study, leave this box unchecked if participants will click a link and participate in a study right away, without any back-and-forth or live interaction with a researcher.
 Check this box if participants will wind up scheduling and attending a video chat with a researcher.

 .. _discoverability:

 =============================
 Discoverable
 =============================
-Do you want this study to be listed on the Lookit studies page when it's active, and eligible participants in the Lookit database to receive email invitations to participate?
+Do you want this study to be listed on the CHS studies page when it's active, and eligible participants in the CHS database to receive email invitations to participate?
 If so, check this box to make the study discoverable.
 Email invitations will go out to families with eligible children at a rate of up to 50 emails per day as long as the study is active and discoverable.

 If the box is unchecked, the study will be 'non-discoverable' and participants will only be able to get to it by following a direct link with your study ID.
 This may be helpful if, for instance, you want to run a follow-up study (with in-lab or online participants) and want to send the link to a limited number of people, or if your inclusion criteria are very limited (e.g., a rare genetic disorder) and you want to recruit specifically without getting any random curious families stopping by.